 Physics at Queen's was ranked 3rd in the country for research intensity in the United Kingdom's most recent Research Excellence Framework (REF) exercise as published by the Times Higher Education.

-- Students undertaking the Physics with Spanish degree will spend a year studying physics in a university on mainland Europe.
+- Students undertaking the Physics with Spanish degree will spend a year studying physics in a university in Spain supported by the Erasmus programme.

 - Accredited by the Institute of Physics for the purpose of exemptions from some professional examinations.